yiminghit/yiminghit.github.io/_pages/about.md

 Highlights
 ======
+* [Sept.
+2023] Our paper entitled "Energy Storage Arbitrage in Two-settlement Markets: A Transformer-Based Approach" was accepted in **Electric Power Systems Research**.
+* [July 2023] I am honored to receive the Columbia University Data Science Institute Postdoctoral Fellowship, which supports next-generation of leaders in data science and artificial intelligence.
 * [May 2023] Our paper entitled "Net Load Forecasting with Disaggregated Behind-the-Meter PV Generation" was accepted in **IEEE Transactions on Industry Applications**.
 * [April 2023]  I am honored to receive the Charles M. Close ’62 Doctoral Prize from the ECSE department of Rensselaer Polytechnic Institute.
 This prize is awarded to a doctoral candidate who has done outstanding work as a researcher and teacher, and who shows promise of a distinguished academic or research career.
 * [Mar.
 2023] Our paper entitled "Bayesian High Rank Hankel Matrix Completion for Nonlinear Synchrophasor Data Recovery" was accepted in **IEEE Transactions on Power Systems**.